National Blue Beret: Logistics

 Operations are based out of the "compound" that includes a hangar for sleeping, a field for opening and closing formations, a communications shack, and a mess hall.
 The compound is run entirely by CAP personnel, and both cadets and senior members aid in all tasks required for maintenance and daily operations.
 These tasks include kitchen work, cleaning, maintaining a 24-hour staffed post at the entrance and exit gates for logs, doing nightly laundry for all participants, and any other general maintenance work that needs to be performed.

 Tradition

 The most famous tradition of the event is for cadets and seniors to receive a blue beret towards the end of the event.
-The blue beret is authorized for wear on the Airman Battle Uniform by CAPR 39-1 while attending the National Blue Beret activity.
+The blue beret is authorized for wear on the Airman Battle Uniform, OCP, or CAP Corporate Field Uniform by CAPR 39-1 while attending the National Blue Beret activity or at their home squadron or group's activities.
 Though the beret is considered to be the most widely known symbol of NBB, it is actually considered by attendees to be less important than the emblem that is pinned on the beret.
-When participants receive the blue beret, they also receive a pin of Saint Alban's Cross that pins onto the beret.
+When participants receive the blue beret, they also receive a pin of Saint Alban's Cross that is pinned onto the beret.